Pakistan: Government attempts to 'Islamize' mainstream curriculum | DW | 24.05.2021

 The current government, under Prime Minister Imran Khan, has also been accused of kowtowing to the Islamic establishment.

-In 2018, PM Khan's party Pakistan Tehreek-e-Insaf (PTI) promised to introduce a uniform education system in the country.
+In 2018, Khan's Pakistan Tehreek-e-Insaf (PTI) party promised to introduce a uniform education system.

-At the time, many hoped the new curriculum would emphasize science, arts, literature and other contemporary subjects.
+Many hoped that the new curriculum would emphasize science, arts, literature and other contemporary subjects.

-But in 2019, Khan's government unveiled its plan, which focused heavily on Islamized syllabus.
-Due to the COVID-19 pandemic, its implementation was delayed and is now expected to begin this year.
+But, in 2019, Khan's government unveiled its plan, which focused heavily on Islamized syllabus.
+Implementation has been delayed during the coronavirus pandemic, but is expected to begin this year.

-Books for primary school students have already been published, with Islamized content featuring heavily in textbooks teaching English, Urdu and social studies, among others.
+Books for primary school students have already been published, with Islamized content featuring heavily in textbooks for English, Urdu, social studies, and other subjects.

-In the next phase, the government intends to introduce the new Islam-heavy syllabus for middle school students and possibly for high school students (Grades 11 and 12).
+In the next phase, the government intends to introduce the new Islam-heavy syllabus for middle school students and possibly for high school students in the 11th and 12th grades.

-Rubina Saigol, a Lahore-based educationist, believes it is the "madrassification" of public schools and it will have serious ramifications for the country.
+Rubina Saigol, a Lahore-based educationist, told DW that the "madrassification" of public schools would have serious ramifications.

-"The syllabus is likely to produce students with an Islamic conservative global outlook, who would view women as subservient souls who do not deserve freedom and independence," she told DW.
+"The syllabus is likely to produce students with an Islamic conservative global outlook, who would view women as subservient souls who do not deserve freedom and independence," Saigol said.

-Pervez Hoodbhoy, an Islamabad-based nuclear physicist, says the new syllabus is poised to inflict damage upon Pakistan's education system in a manner never seen before.
+Pervez Hoodbhoy, a nuclear physicist based in Islamabad, told DW that the new syllabus could inflict damage upon Pakistan's education system in a manner never seen before.

-"The systemic changes hidden in it go far deeper than the ones conceived and executed by General Zia's extremist regime," he told DW, adding that a deep analysis of the syllabus shows that "it will impose more rote learning of religious materials on ordinary schools than even madrassas."
+"The systemic changes hidden in it go far deeper than the ones conceived and executed by General Zia's extremist regime," Hoodbhoy said.
+A deep analysis of the syllabus shows that "it will impose more rote learning of religious materials on ordinary schools than even madrassas," he added.

-Critics allege that religious content in compulsory subjects like Urdu and English has increased by as much as over 30%.

 Some have already challenged the proposed changes in the nation's highest court.

-Peter Jacob, a Lahore-based human rights activist, said that around 30 to 40% of the content in compulsory subjects is religious in nature.
+Peter Jacob, a Lahore-based human rights activist, told DW that about 30-40% of the content in compulsory subjects was religious in nature.

-"Many people have approached the court because it is against the constitution," he told DW, adding that minorities believe such text should not be there in compulsory subjects.
+"Many people have approached the court because it is against the constitution," Jacob said.
+He added that members of minority communities do not believe that such text should be in compulsory subjects.

-It is not just liberal academics or minorities' groups that are voicing concern over the Islamization of the school syllabus.
+It is not just liberal academics or minorities' groups that are voicing concern about the Islamization of the school syllabus.
 Even some government allies have also expressed reservations.

-Kishwar Zehra, a parliamentarian of Muttehida Qaumi Movement, which is part of the ruling coalition led by Imran Khan, strongly opposes the Islamization.
+Kishwar Zehra, a parliamentarian of Muttehida Qaumi Movement, which is part of Khan's ruling coalition, strongly opposes the Islamization.

 "We should learn from Bangladesh, which is promoting secular values," Zehra told DW, asserting that the current drive to further Islamize the syllabus is aimed at appeasing the Islamic right-wing forces.

-Instead of increasing religious content, she suggests, the government should incorporate the principles of the Universal Declaration of Human Rights, which she believes Pakistani students desperately need to know.
+Instead of increasing religious content, Zehra said, the government should incorporate the principles of the Universal Declaration of Human Rights, which she believes Pakistani students desperately need to know.

 The government, however, has so far dismissed the criticism.

-Muhammad Bashir Khan, a parliamentarian from the ruling party, stressed that the Islamization of the syllabus is the right step.
+Muhammad Bashir Khan, a parliamentarian from the ruling party, said the Islamization of the syllabus is was the right step.

 The Islamization of curricula has not been limited to schools.
 Recently, the government in Punjab province has also made teaching of the Quran with translation mandatory for all university students.

-It said a student would not be awarded degree if he or she does not study the Quran.
+According to the provincial government, students will not be awarded degrees if they do not study the Quran.